parinfer/parinfer.js/resources/public/content.md

 ### Knowing When Parens Move

 As a courtesy, _Parinfer_ will not move your parens until you are done typing in front of them.
-Just move your cursor away when you're done (to another line or behind the parens).
+Just move your cursor away when you're done.
 A helpful analogy might be to think of your cursor as a _paperweight_ that keeps your parens from blowing away.

 <div>
 <div class="caption">__Paren displaced__ when your cursor moves to another line. (displaced due to indentation)</div>